By Melissa Raffoni, CEO, The Raffoni Group

-In Melissa's article, What a Strategic Scorecard Is and Why You Should Care, she discussed the importance of having a strategic scorecard.
+In my article, What a Strategic Scorecard Is and Why You Should Care, she discussed the importance of having a strategic scorecard.
 I couldn't agree more — strategic scorecards are an essential way to track the progress made in achieving strategic goals and help teams focus effort and improve problem solving.
 Keep in mind that strategic scorecards are not the same as operational dashboards — tools to manage operational/functional goals — although they do have some of the same elements.
 To have an effective strategic scorecard requires clarity regarding four essential elements: goals, measures, targets and actions.

 1) Goals: Goals are quite simply singular statements of "what" is to be accomplished.
 Most executives understand goals well; they have scorecards containing goals such as "Grow Revenue", "Reduce Costs", "Improve Teamwork" to name a few.
 In addition to those high-level phrases, it's also useful to support each of them with a few statements that provide direction on how this goal can be achieved.
 In the case of "Improve Teamwork", it's also useful to have description illustrations such as, "spend more time collaborating on group problem solving" and "establish employee-led group to identify ways to enhance morale."
 A few well-thought-out goals, supported by goal statements, help clarify what the real intent of the goals are.